-- Delete other windows. - w Switch to weekly view (7 days displayed together). - d Switch to daily view (just one day displayed). - D Toggle the inclusion of diary entries.
-See Section 8.3.1 [Weekly/Daily agenda], page 41. - g Toggle the time grid on and off.
-See also the variables org-agenda-use-time-grid and org-agenda-time-grid. - Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-(left) and S-(right).
+- g Toggle the time grid on and off.
+See also the variables org-agenda-use-timegrid and org-agenda-time-grid. - r Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-(left) and S-(right).
 When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword.

-s Save all Org-mode buffers in the current Emacs session.

-(right) Display the following org-agenda-ndays days.
+- s Save all Org-mode buffers in the current Emacs session. - (right) Display the following org-agenda-ndays days.
 For example, if the display covers a week, switch to the following week.
-With prefix arg, go forward that many times org-agenda-ndays days.

-(left) Display the previous dates.
+With prefix arg, go forward that many times org-agenda-ndays days. - $\langle \overline{\text{left}} \rangle$ Display the previous dates. - .
 Goto today.